 But this provision regarding the repeated IHC did not reach the second and final reading of bill No. 10449.
 More precisely, it has arrived, but in a slightly modified form.
 Now it has been decided to check the decisions of MSEC.

-“The adopted law on mobilization provides for the instruction of the Cabinet of Ministers, together with law enforcement agencies, to check the validity of MSEC decisions on establishing disability for male citizens aged 25 to 55 years, who were first diagnosed with disability of groups II and III after February 24, 2022.
+“The adopted law on mobilization provides for the instruction of the Cabinet of Ministers, together with law enforcement agencies, to check the validity of MSEC decisions to establish disability for male citizens aged 25 to 55 years, who were first diagnosed with disability of groups II and III after February 24, 2022.
 Except for those who have been diagnosed with disability as a result of diseases and injuries received during the defense of Ukraine, as well as the absence of a limb, one of the paired organs, or the presence of cancer.
 In a word, because of obvious health problems,” Natalka Kostyshyn, the former director of the Center for Free Secondary Legal Aid, tells Apostrophe.

 In her opinion, the updated norm is designed to reduce the burden on the Military Military Commission: after all, those who received disability according to the decision of the MSEC are definitely fewer than those who were simply declared unfit for military service.
 Now the Cabinet of Ministers must instruct the Ministry of Health to make amendments to the relevant Regulations regulating the activities of MSEC, and law enforcement agencies will become involved when unlawful decisions of MSEC are identified.
 Ideally, it should be like this, but how it will actually be is still unknown.